vivekg13186/easy_web_crawler/README.md

      start_urls: [], //list of url to start with
      allow_urls: [], //list of regular expession ,only the urls matching the pattern are opened and processed
-     run_spider: false,// (default false)if the flag set to yes crawler automatically extarct the links form the page and add it to the queue(only if it matches above rule) delay :100,//(default 0ms) wait before loading new page (in milliseconds)
+     run_spider: false,// (default false)if the flag set to yes crawler automatically extarct the links form the page and add it to the queue(only if it matches above rule) delay :100,//(default 0ms) wait before loading new page (in milliseconds), canResume :true,//true it will load from previous state false start again.Default value true
      data_extract: [
         {
             pattern: /regexp/, //crawler call the below function if the url matched the pattern